-Bones are made up of calcium, phosphorus, sodium, and other minerals, as well as the protein collagen.
-Calcium is needed to make bones hard, which allows them to support body weight.
-Bones also store calcium and release some into the bloodstream when it's needed by other parts of the body.
-The amounts of certain vitamins and minerals that you eat, especially vitamin D and calcium, directly affects how much calcium is stored in the bones.
+Bones are made up of a framework of a protein called collagen, with a mineral called calcium phosphate that makes the framework hard and strong.
+Bones store calcium and release some into the bloodstream when it's needed by other parts of the body.
+The amounts of some vitamins and minerals that you eat, especially vitamin D and calcium, directly affect how much calcium is stored in the bones.

 Bones are made up of two types of bone tissues:

-- Compact bone is the solid, hard, outside part of the bone.
-This type of bone makes up the most of the human skeleton.
+- Compact bone is the solid, hard outside part of the bone.
 It looks like ivory and is extremely strong.
-Holes and channels run through it, carrying blood vessels and nerves from the periosteum, the bone's outer membrane covering.
+Holes and channels run through it, carrying blood vessels and nerves.

-- Cancellous bone, which looks like a sponge, is inside the compact bone.
-It is made up of a mesh-like network of tiny pieces of bone called trabeculae.
-This is where red and white blood cells are formed in the marrow.
+- Cancellous (KAN-suh-lus) bone, which looks like a sponge, is inside compact bone.
+It is made up of a mesh-like network of tiny pieces of bone called trabeculae (truh-BEH-kyoo-lee).
+This is where bone marrow is found.

-Bones are fastened to other bones by long, fibrous straps called ligaments.
-Cartilage, a flexible, rubbery substance in our joints, supports bones and protects them where they rub against each other.
+Bones are fastened to other bones by long, fibrous straps called ligaments (LIG-uh-mentz).
+Cartilage (KAR-tul-ij), a flexible, rubbery substance in our joints, supports bones and protects them where they rub against each other.

-Bones don't work alone — they need help from the muscles and joints.
 Muscles pull on the joints, allowing us to move.
-They also help your body perform other functions so you can grow and remain strong, such as chewing food and then moving it through the digestive system.
+They also help the body do such things as chewing food and then moving it through the digestive system.

 Humans have three different kinds of muscle:

-- Skeletal muscle is attached to bone, mostly in the legs, arms, abdomen, chest, neck, and face.
-Skeletal muscles are called striated because they are made up of fibers that have horizontal stripes when viewed under a microscope.
-These muscles hold the skeleton together, give the body shape, and help it with everyday movements (known as voluntary muscles because you can control their movement).
-They can contract (shorten or tighten) quickly and powerfully, but they tire easily and have to rest between workouts.
+- Skeletal muscle is attached by cord-like tendons to bone, such as in the legs, arms, and face.
+Skeletal muscles are called striated (STRY-ay-ted) because they are made up of fibers that have horizontal stripes when viewed under a microscope.
+These muscles help hold the skeleton together, give the body shape, and help it with everyday movements (known as voluntary muscles because you can control them).
+They can contract (shorten or tighten) quickly and powerfully, but they tire easily.

 - Cardiac muscle is found in the heart.
 The walls of the heart's chambers are composed almost entirely of muscle fibers.
 Cardiac muscle is also an involuntary type of muscle.
 Its rhythmic, powerful contractions force blood out of the heart as it beats.

-The movements your muscles make are coordinated and controlled by the brain and nervous system.
+The movements that muscles make are coordinated and controlled by the brain and nervous system.
 The involuntary muscles are controlled by structures deep within the brain and the upper part of the spinal cord called the brain stem.
-The voluntary muscles are regulated by the parts of the brain known as the cerebral motor cortex and the cerebellum.
+The voluntary muscles are regulated by the parts of the brain known as the cerebral motor cortex and the cerebellum (ser-uh-BEL-um).

-When you decide to move, the motor cortex sends an electrical signal through the spinal cord and peripheral nerves to the muscles, causing them to contract.
+When you decide to move, the motor cortex sends an electrical signal through the spinal cord and peripheral nerves to the muscles, making them contract.
 The motor cortex on the right side of the brain controls the muscles on the left side of the body and vice versa.

 The cerebellum coordinates the muscle movements ordered by the motor cortex.
 Sensors in the muscles and joints send messages back through peripheral nerves to tell the cerebellum and other parts of the brain where and how the arm or leg is moving and what position it's in.
 This feedback results in smooth, coordinated motion.
 If you want to lift your arm, your brain sends a message to the muscles in your arm and you move it.
 When you run, the messages to the brain are more involved, because many muscles have to work in rhythm.